jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 lives of the citizens of the Southern states. </p>
 <p>Throughout the Civil War, the Democrats maintained firm control of the State
 government.
-It proclaimed itself the White Man&#39;s Party, and was in power until the late eighties or early nineties. <a name="page3"></a>It disapproved of suffrage or political or social equality for Negroes. </p>
+It proclaimed itself the White Man&#39;s Party, and was in power until the late eighties or early nineties.
+It disapproved of suffrage or political or social equality for Negroes. </p>
 <p>The dominant mood in Delaware, both during and after the Civil War, was opposed
 to abolitionism and equality for the Negroes, and in our own state legislature,